 Robert Michael Murray

-Murray previously was as an adjunct professor at Georgetown University, where he taught courses on digital storytelling and social media.
+Murray also served as an adjunct professor at Georgetown University, where he taught courses on digital storytelling and social media.
 He speaks regularly around the globe on topics ranging from pervasive to persuasive technologies; the power and limitations of media; digital and transmedia storytelling; and the varied ways in which technology intersects with culture, society, and human rights.

 Envisioned a collaborative innovation process and data commons/marketplace leading to a $2.5M investmentDeveloped a proprietary process to evaluate and improve the performance of a brand’s digital or physical touch points Built an award-winning social media footprint attracting more than 90 million fans, followers, and subscribersDrove billions of social media impressions and mentions for numerous brands (exact numbers confidential)Led strategy for next generation digital National Geographic Membership (community); welcoming 3.5 million membersSpearheaded the experience design of an enterprise-wide foundation (SOA) / membership platform for National GeographicCo-led design / development of reimagined National Geographic's Your Shot photo community; 400k+ members, 3+ million photosCo-led the development of interactive photo assignments to activate YS community; resulting in $2M worth of sponsorshipsLed strategic vision and design of a content publishing platform used by 2,500+ usersManaged the creative and technical production for more than 500 live signature eventsDesigned enterprise-level infrastructure for the delivery of live and VOD webcastsBuilt an extranet which delivered for the 1st time "as prepared" and "as delivered" speeches digitally to the mediaDesigned a schematic map used by presidential nominee Al Gore during his acceptance speech

 In April 2011 Folio Magazine named Murray to its 2011 Folio 40 list along with Arianna Huffington, Pete Cashmore, The New York Times and others.
 The list recognizes the “most distinguished magazine and media professionals from every corner of our industry.”